 The pair were joined at the premiere by their co-stars Mads Mikkelsen, Alan Tudyk, Ben Mendelsohn, Diego Luna, Donnie Yen and director Gareth Edwards.

-Forest said Felicity's character in particular caught the message of the film.
+Whitaker said Jones' character in particular caught the message of the film.

 "She's really interesting because when you meet her she doesn't even know where she stands, she doesn't know her own identity, she's searching for it in this metaphor to go and find her father and find herself.